JustinBeckwith/justinbeckwith.github.io/_posts/2015-05-29-dependency-management-go.md

 With the out of the box behavior, Go is less than ideal in repeatability, isolation, and consensus.
 If you follow the setup guide for golang, you'll find yourself with a single directory where you're supposed to keep all of your code.
 Inside of there, you create a /src directory, and a new directory for each project you're going to work on.
 When you install a dependency using `go get`, it will essentially drop the source code from that repository into  `$GOPATH/src'.
 In your source code, you just tell the compiler where it needs to go to grab the latest sources:

+{% highlight go %}
-<pre><code class="language-go">import "github.com/JustinBeckwith/go-yelp/yelp"
+import "github.com/JustinBeckwith/go-yelp/yelp"
 ...
 client := yelp.New(options)
-result, err := client.DoSimpleSearch("coffee", "seattle")</code></pre>
+result, err := client.DoSimpleSearch("coffee", "seattle")
+{% endhighlight %}

 So this is *really* bad.
 The [go-yelp](https://github.com/JustinBeckwith/go-yelp) library I'm importing from github is pulled down at compile time (if not already available from a `go get` command), and built into my project.
 That is pointing to the *master* branch of my github repository.
 Who's to say I won't change my API tomorrow, breaking everyone who has imported the library in this way?
 As a library author, I'm left with 3 options:

   1. Never make breaking changes.
   2. Make a completely new repository on GitHub for a new version of my API that has breaking changes.
   3. Make breaking changes, and assume / hope developers are using a dependency management tool.

 Without using an external tool (or one of the methods I'll talk about below), there is no concept of version pinning in go.
 You point towards a namespace, and that path is used to find your code during the build.
 For most open source projects - the out of the box behavior is broken.